illusion12321/orchestrate-php/README.md

     // in case if was an error, it would return results like these:

     echo $item->getStatus();
-    // items_not_found
+    // The requested items could not be found.
-    // — the Orchestrate Error code
+    // — the Orchestrate Error Description

     echo $item->getStatusCode();
     // 404
     // — the HTTP response status code

-    echo $item->getStatusMessage();
-    // The requested items could not be found.
-    // — the status message, in case of error, the Orchestrate message is used
-    // intead of the default HTTP Reason-Phrases

     print_r($item->getBody());
     // Array